Marine Bilge Pumps: The Ultimate Guide for Ships

 When the demands are high, you need a pump that’s tailor-made to fit your ship’s needs.
 You need a pump that can stand up to every test and every international regulation.
 You need a pump you can trust to save your ship when things go wrong.

-For high-quality, custom-built, ABS and DNV certified pumps, choose Carver Pump.
+For high-quality, custom-built, ABS certified pumps, choose Carver Pump.

 Carver Pump is a company dedicated to building American-made pumps with military-grade precision to accommodate highly developed specifications.